Wiki · Concept · Last reviewed June 25, 2026

 It also changes how researchers describe generative models.
 Instead of imagining generation only as denoising, flow matching treats generation as transport: a learned motion from one distribution to another.
 That language connects generative media to optimal transport, continuous normalizing flows, numerical solvers, and action policies.

 The framework is also broad.
-The 2024 flow-matching guide described applications across image, video, audio, speech, biological structures, and text.
+The 2024 flow-matching guide described applications across image, video, audio, speech, and biological structures.
 That breadth makes flow matching a useful reference point for the next stage of generative systems, especially where continuous outputs and controllable trajectories matter.

 Applications